lemontron/lemontron/lemontron-rev-a/index.md

 ---

 {% include tip.html
-tip = "This is the documentation for Rev A-D. These are considered old, but the documentation is full and complete.
-Rev E is launching soon, but start here, you won't regret it." %}
+title = "Rev E is launching soon.
+This documentation is for Rev A-D!" tip = "These are considered old revisions, but the documentation is full and complete.
+Start here, you won't regret it." %}

 Lemontron is a DIY project - there are no kits - you must buy the parts online and assemble them.